Please click below for the latest Term Dates and Training Days:

 A reason given orally by the child is NOT acceptable.

-Authorised absences are acceptable reasons for absence and cover things like sickness, hospital appointments, dentist, religious holidays, attendance at court, clinic appointments, funerals etc.
+Authorised absences are acceptable reasons for absence and cover things like sickness, hospital appointments, religious holidays, attendance at court, clinic appointments, funerals etc.

-Unauthorised absences are absences where no acceptable reason is given and includes things like shopping, going to the airport, a relative visiting, being off school for their birthday, buying shoes, going for a haircut, parent unwell, trips out etc.
+Unauthorised absences are absences where no acceptable reason is given and includes things like shopping, going to the airport, a relative visiting, being off school for their birthday, buying shoes, going for a haircut, parent unwell, trips out etc. All dental appointments must be made during the school holidays.
+Please try to make doctors appointments before or after school, and please bring proof of the appointment.

 Under no circumstances may children go out of school by themselves during school hours.
 Parents who collect children to go to the doctor, dentist etc, must first see the Head teacher/Office Manager/Learning Mentor and the child will be collected from the classroom.